Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

     -   When using the `minecraft` namespace, only the following values are allowed:
         -   `"minecraft:culling_layer.undefined"`{lang=json} is the culling layer of blocks that have none defined.
         -   `"minecraft:culling_layer.leaves"`{lang=json} is the culling layer of all vanilla leaves and should be used when creating custom leaves.
+-   `culling_shape` — String (optional)
+    -   The voxel shape to check against when culling adjacent blocks.
+    -   This parameter may only be set to `"minecraft:unit_cube"`{lang=json} if a [vanilla full block model](/blocks/vanilla-block-models) is being used.
 -   `uv_lock` — Array / Boolean (optional)
     -   Determines whether UVs should be locked to their original rotation when rotation from the [transformation](#transformation) component is applied.
     -   When `false`{lang=json} (default), all UVs in the model will follow the block's rotation.